North Tonight: History

 Contracted freelance correspondents and cameramen provided news coverage from the outer regions of Shetland, Orkney, Caithness and Sutherland.
 The programme also had the distinction of reporting from the largest geographical region in the ITV network, covering an area the size of Belgium.

 On 8 January 2007, viewers of North Tonight began to receive two different programmes - those in the Dundee, Angus, Perthshire and north-east Fife area received a dedicated bulletin within the main North Tonight programme featuring the day's news from the sub-region, presented & produced from STV's studios in Dundee and directed from a technical gallery in Aberdeen.

 Originally, the Tayside bulletins were produced from Harbour Chambers in City Quay.
 As of 28 April 2008, STV News's Tayside operation is now based at upgraded, larger studios at Seabraes.
 Whilst the Tayside bulletin was broadcast, viewers further north saw more news from the north-east, Highlands and Islands areas, broadcast from the headquarters of STV North in Aberdeen.

 On 7 April 2007, it was announced that GMTV had replaced STV as the supplier of early morning regional news bulletins in Scotland.
 The contract was awarded to the Belfast-based Macmillan Media, which has offices in London and Glasgow.
 GMTV Scotland (Grampian) began on 3 December 2007.
 STV, and its northern predecessor Grampian Television had supplied GMTV with its news since the breakfast channel took over from TV-am in 1993.
 The newsroom produced three bulletins of about three minutes each at 06.35, 07.05 and 08.05.
 The decision also affected North Today's sister programme, Scotland Today.
 The contract to provide regional ITV Breakfast in North of Scotland (as well as the STV Central region) returned to STV in 2013.

 On 19 June 2007, STV North began producing Northern Exposure, a supplementary video blog, presented and produced by the North Tonight team for the station's website, stv.tv.
 The blogs, which spawned a spin-off series entitled Ask Kirstin, continued to be produced on a regular basis until June 2009.

 On 18 March 2009, it was announced that the North Tonight branding would be phased out as part of a major station revamp.
 On Monday 23 March 2009, the nightly news programme was relaunched and renamed as STV News at Six.
 The name is also used in the STV Central region as a replacement for Scotland Today.
 The last main edition of North Tonight was aired on Friday 20 March 2009.

+In July 2026, STV North ended its dedicated regional news programming for the North of Scotland after 65 years.
+It was replaced with a shared service with the STV Central region and short opt-outs during STV News at Six on weekdays.